ministryofjustice/laa-check-client-qualifies/README.md

 Call this method (with the relevant arguments, for this method’s parameters) anytime you want to create a table cell with a number in it, for the use in a PDF.

-### Data analysis

-We use Blazer for our Cloud Platform environments.
-You can access the UI at `/data`, with username "blazer" and a password that is stored in 1Password alongside the other secrets for any given environment.
-Blazer has readonly access to the database so it can't accidentally be used to overwrite real data.

 ## Retrieving user-entered data for a given check

 User-entered values are stored in the session.
 However, rather than retrieve values directly from the session, most places retrieve them from associated